 What are the requirements for a constructive dismissal claim?

-In order to make a claim for constructive dismissal, an employee needs to show the following:
+In order for a claim for constructive dismissal to succeed:

 What conduct or treatment could result in a claim for constructive dismissal?

-Remember that whether your conduct or treatment is serious enough will depend on the individual facts and circumstances of each case.
+Constructive dismissal may relate to one very serious incident or a series of events that culminated to one ‘last straw’ incident.
+Whether an employer’s conduct or treatment is deemed serious enough to constitute constructive dismissal will depend on the specific facts and circumstances of each case.

-What if the employee didn’t raise a grievance first?
+Does the employee need to raise a grievance first?

-Employees should try and sort out any workplace dispute with their employer by speaking to their line manager and going through the steps set out in the organisation’s formal grievance procedure.
-In cases where an employee fails to do this, it may result in a reduction in the amount of compensation awarded to them.
+However, employees should attempt to resolve any workplace dispute with their employer by speaking to their line manager and going through the steps set out in the organisation’s formal grievance procedure.
+In cases where an employee fails to do this and to give the employer an opportunity to remedy the situation, it may result in a reduction in the amount of compensation awarded to them.

-What is the difference between unfair dismissal and constructive dismissal?
+What's the difference between constructive dismissal and unfair dismissal?

 Constructive dismissal concerns the employer’s conduct and treatment towards the employee and how that breach leaves an employee with no choice but to resign.

-The requirements to make a claim are notoriously tricky for employees to prove.
-This is especially the case if the second condition of resigning in response to the employer’s breach.
-They will need to demonstrate that they did not resign as a result of other reasons, for example, to get out of restrictive covenants.
+It is notoriously tricky for employees to satisfy the conditions required to bring a claim for constructive dismissal.
+This is especially true in respect to the second condition – resigning in response to the employer’s breach.
+The employee will need to demonstrate they resigned as a direct result of the employer’s breach and not for other reasons, such as to get around restrictive covenants.